Bundeswehr: Cold War: 1955–1990

 After an amendment of the Basic Law in 1955, West Germany became a member of NATO.
 The first public military review took place at Andernach, in January 1956.
-A US Military Assistance Advisory Group (MAAG) helped with the introduction of the Bundeswehrs initial equipment and war material, predominantly of American origin.
 In 1956, conscription for all men between the ages of 18 and 45 was reintroduced, later augmented by a civil alternative with longer duration (see Conscription in Germany).
 In response, East Germany formed its own military force, the Nationale Volksarmee (NVA), in 1956, with conscription being established only in 1962.
 The Nationale Volksarmee was eventually dissolved with the reunification of Germany in 1990.
 Compulsory conscription was suspended – but not completely abolished as an alternative – in January 2011.